RadicalxChange/www/src/site/wiki/partial-common-ownership.md

 ## Tools

 [Geo Web](https://geoweb.land/) - Geo Web is a set of open protocols for anchoring digital content (e.g., augmented reality, NFTs, apps, games, etc.) to physical locations.
-It uses plural property to administer its global digital land market with all proceeds being used to fund public goods.
+It uses partial common ownership to administer its global digital land market with all proceeds being used to fund public goods.
 The network runs on the Optimism L2 Rollup.

 [Eden Network](https://www.edennetwork.io/) - Eden is a priority transaction network that protects traders from frontrunning, aligns incentives for block producers, and redistributes miner extractable value by allocating Ethereum blockspace with Harberger taxation.